mfbx9da4/poke-api/readme.md

 The pros of generating the SDK are:

 - Less redundancy: in the types, documentation, examples and tests.
-- Faster: I was able to generate the SDK almost in minutes.
+- Faster: I was able to generate the SDK in minutes.
 - More consistent: less room for human error in naming.

 ## General Notes